-Welcome to today's edition of the Rush 247 podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-You wouldn't have you would not believe a number of emails, texts, and so forth that I got yesterday from people in our rush, yesterday's show was one of the best you've done in a long time.
+You would not believe a number of emails, texts, and so forth that I got yesterday from people.

-I said I cannot believe that.
+I said, I cannot believe that.

 I mean, I appreciate it.

-Don't misunderstand, but man, if you people knew what was going on here yesterday, you know, can you believe that?
+Don't misunderstand, but man, if you people knew what was going on here yesterday, you would.

-I mentioned it in my brother.
+I mentioned it to my brother.

 He said, you know, you just can't screw up.

-Your instincts are just so finely tuned that no matter what your mind is doing, and no matter where you are, you can't screw up.
+Your instincts are just so finely tuned that no matter what your mind is doing, no matter where you are, you can't screw up.

 Right?